quickapps/docs/en/developers/search-api.rst

 You can define custom operators for your table by using the ``addSearchOperator()`` method.
-For example, you might need create a custom operator ``author`` which would allow you to search a ``Node`` entity by its author name``.
+For example, you might need create a custom operator ``author`` which would allow you to search an ``Article`` entity by its author name.
 A search-criteria using this operator may looks as follow:

 ::

-    // get all nodes containing `this phrase` and created by `JohnLocke` "this phrase" author:JohnLocke
+    // get all articles containing `this phrase` and created by `JohnLocke` "this phrase" author:JohnLocke

 You can define in your table an operator method and register it into this behavior